-The health of your brain is essential to your overall physical, mental and emotional health.
+The health of your brain is essential to your overall physical, mental, and emotional health.
 In honor of Brain Health Month, here are four THINK tips of how you can improve the health of your brain while you are simultaneously working on improving the health of your body…

 - Practice meditation daily to strengthen your “mind-muscle”.
 Anyone who has sat in on my lectures knows how much I love talking about meditation and advocate for practicing the skill daily.
-There is good reason for it, like the wealth of science that shows amazing neurological benefits of meditation that are confirmed by fMRI and EEG scans!
+There is a good reason for it, like the wealth of science that shows amazing neurological benefits of meditation that are confirmed by fMRI and EEG scans!
 The measurable changes include changes to grey matter volume in the brain, increased cortical thickness in the hippocampus (governs learning and memory), and enhanced connectivity between brain regions.
-These changes in the brain structure result in a decrease of one’s experience of anxiety and depression, improved attention and concentration, reduced stress, better self-regulation and overall feelings of peace and wellbeing.
+These changes in the brain structure result in a decrease in one’s experience of anxiety and depression, improved attention and concentration, reduced stress, better self-regulation, and overall feelings of peace and wellbeing.
 All of these benefits come from 5-20 minutes of daily meditation, with no negative side effects or the expenses that come with pharmaceutical medications.
-To get started, download a meditation app such as Calm, Insight Timer or Headspace and use their guided meditations to help you begin to reap the benefits of this simple, ancient practice.
+To get started, download a meditation app such as Calm, Insight Timer, or Headspace and use their guided meditations to help you begin to reap the benefits of this simple, ancient practice.
 Or, search for a meditation class or group in your area that you can integrate into a regular part of your weekly self-care routine.